NVIDIA/aistore/docs/cli/cluster.md

 ## Remote AIS cluster

-Given an arbitrary pair of AIS clusters A and B, cluster B can be *attached* to cluster A thus in effect providing (to A) a fully-accessible (list-able, readable, writeable) *backend*.
+Given an arbitrary pair of AIS clusters A and B, cluster B can be *attached* to cluster A, thus providing (to A) a fully-accessible (list-able, readable, writeable) *backend*.

-For background, terminologyi and definitions, and for many more usage examples, please see:
+For background, terminology, and definitions, and for many more usage examples, please see:

 * [Remote AIS cluster](/docs/providers.md#remote-ais-cluster)
 * [Usage examples and easy-to-use scripts for developers](/docs/development.md)